vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-Now XCode will yell at us since, we miss the isEmail and hasLetters publisher.
+Now Xcode will yell at us since, we miss the isEmail and hasLetters publisher.

 ```swift
 // ...
 Validatable